wultra/mobile-utility-server/docs/Database-Structure.md

 | `id`               | `INTEGER`      | Primary key for the table, automatically incremented value. |
 | `app_id`           | `INTEGER`      | Reference to related mobile app entity.                     |
 | `domain`           | `VARCHAR(255)` | Host name of the domain, such as `mobile.wultra.com`.       |

+#### Sequence

+Sequence `mus_mobile_domain_seq` responsible for mobile domain autoincrements.

+#### Indexes

+The tables are relatively small and as a result, do not require indexes.
+To marginally improve the lookup performance, you can create a foreign index to map the domain to mobile app.

 <!-- end -->

 <!-- begin database table mus_certificate -->